palantir/plottable/tutorials/index.md

 3. Next we need to create the plot.
 In this case we want a line chart so we'll need the Line class.
 Line requires the following
     parameters: the dataset to plot, an x scale and a y scale.
-Scales show the pixel value that each piece of data corresponds to.

     {% highlight javascript %}
     function makeBasicChart() {